-8. What information does a criminal record check contain?
+8. What information does a credit and criminal record check contain?

-A criminal record check identifies actions successfully taken against the individual such as any convictions or findings against the applicant from a court or like body.
+A credit and criminal record check identifies actions successfully taken against the individual such as any convictions or findings against the applicant from a court or like body.

-It does not report actions taken but which were not successful, e.g. if an individual were found not guilty of an offence.
+It does not report actions taken but which were not successful, e.g. if an individual were found not guilty of an offence, nor would it report ad hoc matters like missed mortgage payments unless such led to a successful action against the individual through a court or like body.

-9. Will I need to provide additional information for the IFoA to carry out a criminal record check?
+9. Will I need to provide additional information for the Institute and Faculty of Actuaries to carry out a credit and criminal record check?

 Yes.
-The IFoA uses a third party provider - currently Experian - to carry out the criminal record check.
-In order for Experian to carry out such a check applicants will have to provide certain information along with a consent form (see Statutory roles and the criteria for Practising Certificates page of the IFoA's website).
+The Institute and Faculty of Actuaries uses a third party provider - currently Experian - to carry out the credit and criminal record check.
+In order for Experian to carry out such a check applicants will have to provide certain information along with a consent form (see the Associated Documents on the Statutory roles and the criteria for Practising Certificates page of the Institute and Faculty of Actuaries' website).
 The cost of carrying out the check is included in the fee for a Practising Certificate.

-Please note that all initial applications will need to provide the required information to carry out the criminal record check, together with the consent form, at the same time as making their application for a Practising Certificate, unless they chose to complete the check themselves online.
+Please note that all initial applications will need to provide the required information to carry out the credit and criminal record check, together with the consent form, at the same time as making their application for a Practising Certificate.

-The Membership Team will inform renewal applicants at least 8 weeks in advance of their renewal date if a criminal records check will be carried out as part of their application that year.
+The Membership Team will inform renewal applicants at least 8 weeks in advance of their renewal date if a credit and criminal records check will be carried out as part of their application that year.
 However, although the applicant will need to provide ahead of their renewal date all the required information to carry out the checks, the actual check itself can be carried out after the renewal date.
-Renewal will not be delayed because of the time needed to carry out criminal record checks.
+Renewal will not be delayed because of the time needed to carry out credit and criminal record checks.

-If you have any queries regarding how your data may be used or retained by third parties such as Experian please contact the Membership Team.
+If you have any queries regarding how your data may be used or retained by 3rd parties such as Experian please contact the Membership Team.

-10. What will the IFoA do with criminal record checks?
+10. What will the Institute and Faculty of Actuaries do with credit and criminal record checks?

-The IFoA will action criminal record checks to validate certain of the declarations made by the applicant in the application form.
-The information from criminal record checks and other information in the application will be used to assess if the applicant is fit and proper to hold a PC.
+The Institute and Faculty of Actuaries will action credit and criminal record checks to validate certain of the declarations made by the applicant in the application form.
+The information from credit and criminal record checks and other information in the application will be used to assess if the applicant is fit and proper to hold a PC.
 The information may also be used by the Disciplinary Scheme if the PCC refers the applicant under the Disciplinary Scheme or under the Appeals Process if the applicant appeals the decision of the PCC.